-- Jail Time: Up to 1 Year
+- Jail Time: Up to one year

 Annoying or Molesting a Child: Getting Help

 You do not have to handle charges tied to California Penal Code Section 647.6: Annoying or Molesting a Child on your own.
-The Simmrin Law Group’s professional criminal defense lawyers can walk you through your options today with FREE initial case evaluation.
+The Simmrin Law Group’s professional criminal defense lawyers can walk you through your options today with a free initial case evaluation.
 You will have the best odds of successfully defending yourself if you get help immediately after being accused of annoying or molesting a child.

 Make sure you’re ready for your day in court by filling out our online contact form or calling our office.
 Do not delay in speaking to an attorney in California from the Simmrin Law Group.
 Our defense lawyer will be able to review the molestation charges against you and build a strong defense on your behalf.